Get stories and expert advice on all things related to college and parenting.

 The college will mail or email a schedule of events that may include activities on campus as well as in the nearby town or city.
 The schedule should also be available on the website and you can pick up a printed copy when you arrive on campus.

 You may only have time to do a few, or even none, of those events.
 My family always fit in some local sightseeing and it was fun to be tourists in a part of the country I hadn’t visited before.

 It can be challenging to get seating for a large number of people — if you haven’t already made restaurant reservations, try to book something as soon as you get there.
-We always asked our sons to also invite along any friends who did not have family able to visit and I have to say that they were always extremely appreciative.
+We always asked our sons to invite along any friends who did not have family able to visit and I have to say that they were always extremely appreciative.

-It’s important to remember that you are on your student’s turf now and to act like gracious guests.
+It’s important to remember that you're on your student’s turf now and to act like gracious guests.
 Our oldest son’s fraternity held a wine and cheese event for families and I was touched at the effort the boys made, buying wine and a plate of cheese and crackers.
 I did my best to ignore the sticky floors, leaking ice machine, and faint smell of beer.
 It was my son’s first attempt at hosting and I really enjoyed the get-together.

-When we left my oldest son after his first Family Weekend and headed to the airport, I thought he looked a little forlorn and texted to let him know what a wonderful time I’d had and that I would miss him.
+When we left my oldest son after his first Family Weekend and headed to the airport, I thought he looked a little forlorn, so I texted to let him know what a wonderful time I’d had and that I would miss him.
 His return text, which I will never forget, said, “Thank you for coming.
 I will miss you more than you know.”